-- Our Occupational Health team are here to help you with any physical and/or mental health concerns – whether it’s an underlying health issue or stress related to working at home.
-They've produced a handy guide to mental health support for while you're working at home.
+- Our Occupational Health team are here to help you with any physical and/or mental health concerns – whether it’s an underlying health issue or work related stress.

 - Our Employee Assistance Programme (EAP) gives you easy access to expert help with both personal and work-related issues.
 Online, you will need to use the login: uokent and password: university.